vectorized-runner/vectorized-runner.github.io/_posts/2023-05-10-Environment-Mapping-Ceng469-hw2.md

 };
 ```

-I've added a method to easily draw any mesh:
+I've added a method to easily draw any mesh (implementation not included, as it's not important for this homework):

 ```c++
 void DrawMesh(const mat4& projectionMatrix, const mat4& viewingMatrix, const mat4& modelingMatrix, const Mesh& mesh);